tapan-alation/kerberized-keytab-conn-to-HMS/README.md

    Replace {TABLE_NAMES} with comma separated String of table names to extract schemas of.
 Ex: "table_1,table_2,table_3"]

    Specify -r (Reverse table names) if table names should be reversed

-   Specify -s (Skipping mechanism) if failed calls to the metastore should be skipped after retrying a default of 2 times

    Specify -gtobn (getTableObjectsByName) to invoke getTableObjectsByName method on the metastore.